C4r50nC/email-handler/README.md

 # Email Handler

-A browser extension that automatically replies email based on received content.
+A browser extension that automatically replies emails based on received content.

 ## How To Use